Andrei-Lapusteanu/3D-UPB-2021-XR-Workshop/3D-UPB-2021-MixedReality/README.md

 Multi-platform API used to develop AR apps.
 Can be used to simultaneously develop apps for ARCore (Android) or ARKit (iOS)

 #### ManoMotion SDK
-ManoMotion is a cool framework which allows building Android/iOS apps in AR, using your hand as input .It employs some fancy computer vision algorithms to recognize your hand and also has an SDK which allows you to code apps using gestures as input.
+ManoMotion is a cool framework which allows building Android/iOS apps in AR, using your hand as input.
+It employs some fancy computer vision algorithms to recognize your hand and also has an SDK which allows you to code apps using gestures as input.

 # Sneak peek on what we'll be implementing
 Here's a GIF